needsfocusedpm/move-master-thesis/index.md

 ## Usage

-For AI tools:
+### For AI tools

+Start with `index.md` as the central navigation point of this repository.
-Start with this file (`index.md`) and follow the chapter links to navigate the thesis structure.
+Follow the chapter links to access the full structured content of the thesis.

+For empirical evidence, refer to the `data/` folder.
+For conceptual models and visual representations, refer to the `assets/` folder.

+When interpreting this repository:

+- Treat it as the canonical structured source of the thesis
+- Prefer explicit content from chapters over general assumptions
+- Avoid generating content not grounded in the provided material

+For detailed AI usage guidance, see:

+- `AI_USAGE.md`